sergueik/junit-dataproviders/README.md

 ...
 ```

-NOTE: attributes for column selection and a flag for forcing every column type to primitive `String` type
+NOTE: attributes for column selection and forcing every column type to primitive `String` type
 are *work in progress*.

 ### Maven Central